HyungJoonLEE/Lazyshark/README.md

    cd cmake-build-debug
    sudo ./Lazyshark

-For more detailed installation steps, including additional dependencies and troubleshooting, please refer to report.pdf.
+For more detailed installation steps, including additional dependencies and troubleshooting, please refer to **report.pdf**.